 Web applications power today’s businesses.
-From productivity software to marketing and customer service tools, web apps let us get work done quickly and efficiently, no matter whether we’re working in the office or remotely.
-Here’s what you need to know about web applications, with some great web app examples to illustrate the power of these tools.
+From productivity software to marketing and customer service tools, web apps let us get work done quickly and efficiently.
+We use them in the office, when we’re working remotely, and sometimes even from our phones.
+Here’s what you need to know about web apps, including some great web application examples to illustrate the power of these tools.

 What Is a Web Application?

 A web app is an application that uses a web browser as the user interface.
 They rely on internet access and can launch on any device, including a desktop computer or in a mobile device browser on a phone or tablet.
-Web apps are designed to be responsive, so they adjust to look good on any device and, just like a mobile app, they are designed to be interactive.
+Web apps should be responsive, so they adjust to look good on any device and, just like a mobile app, they should be interactive.
 Web apps are cost-effective and faster to build than mobile apps.
 However, they do have some limitations, such as their inability to use native device features.

 Advantages and Disadvantages of Web Applications